St. Kunibert

 How long should I spend visiting?

-A visit to St. Kunibert typically takes about 1-2 hours, allowing you to appreciate both its architectural beauty and spiritual significance.
+A visit to St. Kunibert typically requires about one to two hours, allowing you time to explore the church and appreciate its features.

 Can I buy tickets online?